 Day 0: onboarding.
 For each client, set up: brand name and aliases, website URL, three to five competitor names, three to five buyer-journey topics with five prompts each.

-Week 1: baseline.
+Week 1: Baseline.
 Run all prompts across all clients.
 Note who's mentioned, who's not, and where the gaps are.
-Write a one-page baseline report per client.
-Send it before the kickoff call.
+Write a one-page Baseline report per client and send it before the kickoff call.
+New to building the prompt set or scoping that first report?
+How to create your first AEO topics and prompts and what an AI visibility audit actually includes walk through both.

 Weeks 2-4: technical remediation.
-Run the technical audit on each client site.
-Schema markup, llms.txt, sitemap, robots.txt, heading structure.
-Fix what you can.
-Send what you can't to their dev team.
+Run the technical audit on each client site: schema markup, llms.txt, sitemap, robots.txt, heading structure.
+Fix what you can, send what you can't to their dev team.
+Here's how the technical audit works.

 Ongoing (weekly or biweekly): Re-run prompts.
 Watch trend lines.
 Surface any drops, competitor moves, or new mentions.
 This is the retainer.

-Monthly: Generate a deliverable.
+Monthly: Generate the Pulse, the recurring report that shows what moved since last month.
 Tool dashboards screenshot well.
-Add commentary that connects the data to actions the client can take.
-Send it before the monthly call so the call is about decisions, not data.
+Add commentary that connects the data to actions the client can take, and send it before the monthly call so the call is about decisions, not data.

 Agencies that scale this past 10 clients standardize the prompt templates and the report format.
 The ones that bespoke every deliverable burn out.